voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Icons

 Unfortunately the icons in the Alfred workflow are hardcoded, and independent of the active plugins in an area.
-That means, for example, that you see an iA Writer icon, even if you configured the focused area to use Bear.
+That means, for example, that you see an Obsidian icon, even if you configured the focused area to use iA Writer or Bear.

 Of course you can change the icons yourself in the workflow through Alfred, but any changes made by me might override that at some point.